mattmakai/fullstackpython.com/source/content/pages/04-web-development/12-javascript.markdown

 ## JavaScript learning checklist
-<i class="fa fa-check-square-o"></i>
-Create a simple HTML file with basic elements in it.
+1. Create a simple HTML file with basic elements in it.
 Use the ``python -m SimpleHTTPServer`` command to serve it up.
 Create a ``<script type="text/javascript"></script>`` element at the end of the ``<body>`` section in the HTML page.
-Start playing with JavaScript within that element to learn the basic syntax.
+Play with JavaScript within that element to learn the basic syntax.

-<i class="fa fa-check-square-o"></i>
-Download [JQuery](http://jquery.com/) and add it to the page above your JavaScript element.
+1. Download [JQuery](http://jquery.com/) and add it to the page above your JavaScript element.
 Start working with JQuery and learning how it makes basic JavaScript easier.

-<i class="fa fa-check-square-o"></i>
-Work with JavaScript on the page.
+1. Work with JavaScript on the page.
 Incorporate examples from open source projects listed below as well as JQuery plugins.
-Check out the Unheap link below to find a large collection of categorized JQuery plugins.
+Check out [Unheap](http://www.unheap.com/) to find a large collection of categorized JQuery plugins.

-<i class="fa fa-check-square-o"></i>
-Check out the JavaScript resources below to learn more about advanced concepts and open source libraries.
+1. Check out the JavaScript resources below to learn more about advanced concepts and open source libraries.

-<i class="fa fa-check-square-o"></i>
-Integrate JavaScript into your web application and check the [static content](/static-content.html) section for how to host the JavaScript files.
+1. Integrate JavaScript into your web application and check the [static content](/static-content.html) section for how to host the JavaScript files.

-### Do you need to style your app or deploy it next?